-Go to the Manuscript Central Website and login.
-At the Welcome Page, go to the Author Center.
+Go to the Manuscript Central Website at https://mc.manuscriptcentral.com/AMLE and log in.
+At the Welcome Page, go to Author Center.
 On the right-hand side of the page, you will see Author Resources.
 Click below to submit a new document.

 This is a six-step process.

 If you need assistance uploading your paper, please contact the ScholarOne helpline on weekdays (Monday - Friday)between 2400 - 2030 EST (UTC - 5) at 1-434-964-4100 or 1-888-503-1050 (US).
 You may also email them at: S1help@clarivate.com or visit their website.